JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

 .. tip::

-   Because :func:`labelfreq` utilize a ``Dict`` to store the result, it straight forward to visualize the class distribution (using the absolute frequencies) right in the REPL using the `UnicodePlots.jl <https://github.com/Evizero/UnicodePlots.jl>`_ package.
+   Because :func:`labelfreq` utilizes a ``Dict`` to store its result, it is straight forward to visualize the class distribution (using the absolute frequencies) right in the REPL using the `UnicodePlots.jl <https://github.com/Evizero/UnicodePlots.jl>`_ package.